All Students

 Religious and Spiritual Observance

-Faculty, staff, and students practice a variety of religious and spiritual traditions, which enhance the diversity of our campus community.
+Faculty, staff, and students practice a variety of religious and spiritual traditions, which enhance our campus community.
 NMU acknowledges that scheduling conflicts between required academic activities and religious and spiritual obligations are inevitable.

 When an exam, assignment, or class conflicts with a religious or spiritual obligation, students should contact their instructors as soon as possible prior to the schedule conflict (generally a minimum of two weeks prior to the date or as specified by the instructor).